Where Are the Concorde Planes Now?

 The only Concorde in Scotland is at the National Museum of Flight in East Lothian.
-The Concorde named G-BOAA was the first aircraft that British Airways got delivered, which happened on 14 January 1976.
-It was also the first Concorde to perform a commercial flight for the British Airways.
+The Concorde, named G-BOAA, was the first aircraft British Airways received on 14 January 1976.
+It was also the first Concorde to perform a commercial flight for British Airways.
 They, and Air France, did so simultaneously on 21 January 1976.

 Heathrow Airport houses a former British Airways Concorde (G-BOAB).
-It is now used for personel training by the British Airways.
-This aircraft was never fitted with the return-to-flight modifications following the Paris crash.
-It's last flight was a positioning flight from New York to Heathrow Airport and it never flew again.
+British Airways now use it for personnel training, and this aircraft never got the return-to-flight modifications following the Paris crash.
+Its last flight was a positioning flight from New York to Heathrow Airport, and it never flew again.

-The last Concorde ever built (G-BOAF) is on display at the Aerospace Bristol aerospace museum near Filton.
+The last Concorde ever built (G-BOAF) is displayed at the Aerospace Bristol aerospace museum near Filton.
 G-BOAF also made the final flight of all Concordes on 26 November 2003.

 Today, France is home to six Concordes.
-Half of them are former prototype or development aircraft, while the other half is Air France production models.
+Half of them are former prototype or development aircraft, while the other half are Air France, production models.